Religion in the Song dynasty: Origins

 Neo-Confucianism was conceived among elite scholar-officials that sought to update Confucianism by rejecting superstitious and metaphysical elements influenced by Buddhism and Taoism.
 Most of these Confucians saw Confucianism as being in competition with Taoism and Buddhism, which they considered incompatible with Confucianism and detrimental to Chinese society, resulting in moral decline.
 Confucians such as Sun Fu (fl.
 1020) accused Buddhists and Taoists of destroying the Three Fundamental Bonds and called on practicing Confucians to attack them.

 The most distressing issue about these religions for Neo-Confucians was their focus on personal liberation from suffering by extricating oneself from worldly desires, which took precedence over other goals.
 By promoting the elimination of desires and attachments such as human relationships, these religions were perceived to be discarding worldly interests for unsubstantiated futures such as nirvana or immortality.

 Neo-Confucians argued that this form of liberation was selfish and motivated by personal gain.
 In essence a form of normative egoism.
 Acts of compassion by Buddhist practitioners were called into question for subordinating ethics to one's own quest for salvation.
 Another Buddhist ideal that Neo-Confucians took issue with was the concept of emptiness and voidness, which they considered fundamentally wrong.

 Despite Neo-Confucian antagonism towards the two other major religions, it drew from a broader philosophical and religious framework in which Buddhist and Taoist ideas and terms were ubiquitous to gain widespread respectability among the educated.
 The Neo-Confucian break from Buddhist and Taoist influences was not a clean cut as it inadvertently adopted some aspects of those religions.
 For example, Principle (li), is sometimes the same word Buddhists use to describe emptiness.
 Li is not given much attention in classical Confucian texts, in which it is devoid of the metaphysical meaning given to it by Neo-Confucians.
 The greater focus on meditation is another influence from Buddhism and Taoism.

 Proponents of Neo-Confucianism were also concerned about the deterioration of Confucianism (Ruism), specifically Confucianism practiced by all Confucians after Mengzi.
 The Neo-Confucian scholar Cheng Yi argued that the Confucians of his time were too concerned with literary composition and mastering Classical studies, that literary composition was nothing more than flowery words while Classical studies was just analyzing glosses and creating novel interpretations.
-Cheng Yi divided learned people of his time into three categories: those of literary ability, those who studied Classics to become teachers, and those who knew the Way by through Ru learning.
+Cheng Yi divided learned people of his time into three categories: those of literary ability, those who studied Classics to become teachers, and those who knew the Way through Ru learning.